NeuralEnsemble/cobrawap/README.rst

 .. _WaveScalES: https://drive.google.com/file/d/1BYZmhz_qJ8MKPOIeyTZw6zjqfVMcCCCk/view

-WavescalEphant short- and mid- term goals
+WaveScalEphant short- and mid- term goals
 -----------------------------------------

 * Bring together analysis methods used by different labs for the analysis and characterization of wave-like activity and UP/DN state detection, exploiting existing tools like Elephant.